Special Education Graduate Programs at Bemidji State University

 Bemidji State’s MSped Program is for professional educators seeking extended knowledge of evidence-based practice in special education pedagogy.
 All special education courses are delivered online asynchronously, making it convenient for licensed teachers and professionals to complete a master’s degree while balancing work and personal commitments.

 Pathway 1.
-You have a bachelor’s degree in a discipline outside of education (e.g. History, Art, Social Work, etc.) and want to be a licensed special education teacher and earn your master’s degree.
+You have a bachelor’s degree in a discipline outside of education (e.g. History, Art, Social Work, etc.) and want to be a licensed special education teacher in ABS and earn your master’s degree.

 - Credit Requirements: 52 credits